civicrm/civicrm-user-guide/docs/initial-set-up/permissions-and-access-control.md

 been given permission to view and/or edit custom data.
 There are two ways of assigning this ability:

-1. Enable the "access all custom data" permission against the roles you wish to give both view and edit access.
+1. Enable the **access all custom data** permission against the roles you wish to give both view and edit access.
 If this were given to the "anonymous" role, for example, they would be able to view and edit all custom fields in online forms (e.g. custom data fields within a profile that has been incorporated into an event registration page).
     However, this is an 'all or nothing' approach.
-2. Alternatively, CiviCRM ACLs can be created to give roles access to only *specific*sets of custom data fields.
+2. Alternatively, CiviCRM ACLs can be created to give roles access to only *specific* sets of custom data fields.
 Use this option when you want to give groups of users access to different sets of data, e.g. a team in Amsterdam may only have access to custom volunteer fields, while the head office in Scotland has access access to both custom volunteer fields and custom donor fields.
-Note that these ACLs will not function if the "access all custom data" permission is used in the CMS; that permission in Drupal or Joomla! will override these settings in CiviCRM.
+Note that these ACLs will not function if the **access all custom data** permission is used in the CMS; that permission in Drupal or Joomla! will override these settings in CiviCRM.

 #### Accessing uploaded files

-Enable the "access uploaded files" permission for any role that needs to view images, photos and files attached to CiviCRM records and pages.
+Enable the **access uploaded files** permission for any role that needs to view images, photos and files attached to CiviCRM records and pages.
 Be sure to assign this permission to the "anonymous" role if you want visitors to see photos attached to contact records, personal campaign